Key Lime Cheesecake Bars

 - 1 cup granulated sugar

-- 4 tablespoons plain low fat Greek yogurt*
+- 4 tablespoons plain Greek yogurt substitute with sour cream

 - 4 tablespoons key lime juice